Chalmers, Indiana: Government

 Chalmers has a community-operated government and is managed by a small town council.
 The Chalmers Town Hall shares a building with the Chalmers Volunteer Fire Department.
 It is used for council and board meetings, and is the office of the town's clerk-treasurer.

 Education

 Frontier School Corporation, a public school system, is headquartered in Downtown Chalmers.
 Most Chalmers students are enrolled in this district.
-Its single secondary school, Frontier Junior and Senior High School, was formed to replace the former Chalmers High School as well as the schools in Brookston.
+Its single secondary school, Frontier Junior-Senior High School, was formed to replace the former Chalmers High School as well as the schools in Brookston.
 Elementary-level children attend the primary school of the same corporation in Brookston, Frontier Elementary School.
 For the 2012–2013 school year, Frontier was honored as a grade "A" school corporation by the Indiana Department of Education.